apurbzz-1994/serpents-divination/README.md

     This will install all necessary modules.

+4. Create a folder called `scripts` and place all your scripts there.

-4. To run the application, open a terminal, `cd` to the correct directory and run the following command:
+5. To run the application, open a terminal, `cd` to the correct directory and run the following command:

     ```
     python3 app.py